RezSat/Ceylonicus/README.md

   </a>
 </p>

-## Note: This is just a pet project that I work on for fun and learning purposes, so don't except high level results from this.
-This project also uses the **Iskoola Pota** font, so download it and install it first so the unicode errors won't happen.
+## Note: This is just a pet project that I work on for fun and learning purposes.

 ### Download Iskoola Pota font from here: [Iskoola Pota](https://freefontsdownload.net/free-iskpotab-font-145700.htm)